Haystax101/scrollwise-app/zzz.md

 -> Rather than boolean, need integer field with how many voltz they spent.
 -> For UI, this is fine as 0 just means it isn't supercharged -> Adjust algorithm to account for supercharged insights - attempt to gain the advertised boost (see email for new rates).
+[] Post onboarding steps
+-> Create component with completion circle showing how far through the steps they are along with the next step to complete -> Only render component in profile if they haven't yet completed all the steps.
+-> COULD use the profile completion field of profiles table (i.e. 100 means completed, then just divide by number of steps there are to track their progress through it)
+-> Alternatively could use a separate table with a boolean field for each step.
+-> For each step, have a trigger function that runs when the user completes it.
+-> Award voltz / achievements (if appropriate) for each step -> Steps should include:
+-> "Explore and Engage": Browse the feed and read at least 3 posts. - Reward: 100 voltz + "Platform Explorer" achievement -> "Complete your Profile": Add profile picture, fill out education, skills and experience. - Reward: 200 voltz + "Profile Perfectionist" achievement
+-> "Join the Conversation": Leave 2 comments and complete 1 quiz. - Reward: 150 voltz + "Community Member" achievement.
+-> "Share your Knowledge": Publish your first insight. - Reward: 200 voltz + "First Words" achievement.
+-> TO BE ADDED LATER - Spread the word: Share any post to your social media AND invite 1 friend - Reward: 400 voltz + "Growth Champion" achievement.
+-> Completion Bonus (all 4 initially, then all 5 later): "Tutorial Graduate" achievement. - Reward: 1000 voltz + 3 day voltz multiplier boost (TO BE ADDED LATER).
+[] feedAlgorithm: need to adjust feedAlgorithm.ts to push a user's insights more if they supercharged it. this can be fairly rudimentary early on (given we don't have many users) - if they supercharge it, we can just ensure all other users see it regardless of which industries they're interested in. then later, we can work on this algorithm more thoroughly.
+-> May want to keep a table of supercharged insights which we can query when running the feed algorithm to prioritise which insights we show users first.